 Yes, First Contact™ can be used on any surface suitable for the solution composition.

 Intermediate surfaces may be peeled using bumper sticker-size tabs (part number FCB) that Photonic Cleaning Technologies can supply on request.
-Very large surfaces may require special chemical resistant nylon mesh (part number FCNet), available from Photonic Cleaning Technologies, be applied between a double application of First Contact™ solution.
+Very large surfaces may require special chemical resistant mesh (part number FCNet), available from Photonic Cleaning Technologies, be applied between a double application of First Contact™ solution.
 The mesh becomes part of the coating without ever touching the surface and provides a strong matrix to pull and remove the dry film.

 Can First Contact™ be applied as a spray?